microsoft/sbom-tool/docs/sbom-tool-arguments.md

 NamespaceUriBase (-nsb)                   The base path of the SBOM namespace URI.
 GenerationTimestamp (-gt)                 A timestamp in the format 'yyyy-MM-ddTHH:mm:ssZ' that will be used as the
                                           generated timestamp for the SBOM.
+DeleteManifestDirIfPresent (-D)           If set to true, we will delete any previous manifest directories that are
+                                          already present in the ManifestDirPath without asking the user for confirmation.
+The new manifest directory will then be created at this location and the generated SBOM will be stored there.
 Verbosity (-V)                            Display this amount of detail in the logging output.
                                           Verbose
                                           Debug